Combinations are similar to straddles, but the two options have different strike prices, different expiration dates, or both.

 Long 1 ABC Feb 70 put

-Let’s take a look at some math-based combination questions:
+Let’s work through some math-based combination questions.

-An investor goes long 1 ABC Jan 80 call at $3 and long 1 ABC Jan 70 put at $2 when ABC"s market price is $75.
+An investor goes long 1 ABC Jan 80 call at $3 and long 1 ABC Jan 70 put at $2 when ABC’s market price is $75.
 What is the maximum gain?

 Maximum gain = unlimited